Exploring neutrino interactions in light of present and upcoming galaxy surveys: Introduction

 \section{Introduction}

 Neutrinos, ever-present throughout the universe's cosmic history, hold a profound significance in our understanding of fundamental physics.
 While they are considered massless in the standard model of particle physics, neutrino oscillation experiments \cite{LSND:1995lje,Super-Kamiokande:1998kpq} conducted over the past few decades have revealed that at least two of the neutrino flavor eigenstates possess mass.
-Data from the neutrino oscillation experiments \cite{SNO:2002tuh,IceCubeCollaboration:2023wtb,NOvA:2023uxq} provide a level of insight into the mass-splitting, and hence on the sum of neutrino mass.
+Although neutrino oscillation experiments \cite{SNO:2002tuh,IceCubeCollaboration:2023wtb,NOvA:2023uxq} constrain the mass-splitting, but do not yet provide a direct measurements of the absolute neutrino mass.
 Current and future cosmological observations may chip in here by providing further information about the sum of neutrino mass and possible neutrino interactions.
-The most stringent upper bound on the sum of neutrino mass currently stands at $\sum m_\nu < 0.12\; {\rm eV}$ \cite{Planck:2018vyg,Vagnozzi:2017ovm,RoyChoudhury:2019hls}.
+The most stringent upper bound on the sum of neutrino mass currently stands at $\sum m_\nu < 0.072\; {\rm eV}$ \cite{DESI:2024mwx}.
 The presence of a non-zero neutrino mass brings forth a wide range of beyond standard model (BSM) scenarios, each allowing for different types of neutrino interactions.
 Terrestrial experiments have already made remarkable strides in probing these BSM interactions \cite{MiniBooNE:2020pnu,IceCubeCollaboration:2023wtb}.
 Complimentary to that, cosmological observations provide a wealth of information about these interactions, offering a unique lens through which we can explore both the sum of neutrino mass and the underlying nature of their interactions.

 In the standard model of cosmology, neutrinos decouple from the primordial plasma at around $\sim 1 \; \rm{MeV}$, when the weak interaction ($\sim G_{\rm F}^2 \,T^5$) is suppressed in comparison to the Hubble expansion rate $H(T)$.
 Here $G_{\rm F}$ is the Fermi coupling constant, which denotes the strength of the weak interaction.
 After decoupling, neutrinos free-stream through the photon-baryon fluid with almost the speed of light, that eventually drags the photon-baryon fluid towards smaller scales.
 Moreover, neutrinos introduce a significant anisotropic component in the evolution of gravitational potential, leading to a noticeable suppression in the peaks of the Cosmic Microwave Background (CMB) spectrum \cite{Lesgourgues:2006nd,Bashinsky:2003tk,Lesgourgues:2013sjj,Dolgov:2002wy}.
 These influences extend to the Baryon Acoustic Oscillation (BAO) features observed in the large-scale structure of the late universe \cite{Follin:2015hya,Peloso:2015jua,Baumann:2019keh}.
 The combined insights from CMB and BAO measurements thus serve to constrain the elusive nature of neutrino free-streaming and corresponding interactions \cite{Baumann:2019keh,Couchot:2017pvz,Tanseri:2022zfe}.